eoinkelly/notes/elasticsearch/elasticsearch.md

 * Structured text tokenizers
     1. `keyword`
         * outputs exactly the string it received
-        * this is a very common tokenizer
+        * this is a very commonly used tokenizer
     1. `pattern`
         * split text on a matching regex
     1. `char_group`